F2Binary/qbr/README.md

-# qbr 2.
+# qbr 2x2x2.
 A pocket cube solver written in python 3 using OpenCV and a webcam.

-NOTE: qbr uses color detection and color detection is insanely hard to fix for every possible situation, because certain light influences a color detector and the the [Qiyi Qidi](https://cdn.shopify.com/s/files/1/0035/5205/1273/products/qidi2x2pre2_1024x1024@2x.jpg?v=1581453563) and in a room with normal day light.
+NOTE: qbr 2x2x2 like qbr, uses color detection and color detection is insanely hard to fix for every possible situation, because certain light influences a color detector and the the [Qiyi Qidi](https://cdn.shopify.com/s/files/1/0035/5205/1273/products/qidi2x2pre2_1024x1024@2x.jpg?v=1581453563) and in a room with normal day light.